COORDINATED BY STEPHANIE L. SITNICK, PH.D.

 STATEMENT OF OUTCOMES ASSESSMENT

-During the senior year, two semesters of independent study must be taken for the purpose of integrating the work comprising the major.
-The first semester will be a guided reading that will lead to the development of a project proposal.
-The project, produced during the last semester of the senior year, will be presented to an interdisciplinary panel of faculty members.
+During the senior year, two semesters of independent study must be taken for the purpose of integrating the work comprising the major and culminating in a final major project.
+For instance, the first semester may include a guided reading that will lead to the development of a project proposal.
+The project, produced during the last semester of the senior year, will be presented to an interdisciplinary panel of at least three faculty members.